Brian Walsh of Entrepreneur and lately the “Real Success Club” always says “get clarity!” I say “If cash is King, then clarity must be Queen!”

 In both cases you need to ensure that an aging analysis is generated on a regular basis to ensure that you collect your funds timeously.

 Do NOT become emotionally attached to your wayward clients.
 Decide on the rules e.g. if they haven’t paid in 30 days they get a lawyers letter and if they haven’t paid in 60 days they get handed over to the lawyers.
 Stick to whatever it is that you have decided upon – no exceptions!

 You are spending too much money.

 Systematically go through your General Ledger and look at each and every expense and see how you can cut it.

-Again, check your emotions at the door, if your staff are no longer productive for a full day, chances are that your cash flow will no longer sustain them.
+Again, check your emotions at the door, if your staff are no longer productive for a full day, chances are that your cash-flow will no longer sustains them.
 Start a retrenchment process.